 Mille-Feuille Nabe (ミルフィーユ鍋, 重ね鍋) is a simple Japanese hot pot that is made with napa cabbage and pork belly slices cooked in a savory dashi broth.
-Why the French word “mille-feuille” in a Japanese dish?
+Why is the French word “mille-feuille” used in a Japanese dish?
 So strange right?
 Well, let me introduce this easy and delicious hot pot dish to you and explain the story behind the name.

 What is Mille-Feuille Nabe?